GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ## Introduction

 We'll be using Cloud Run to quickly deploy and troubleshoot a web service.
-During the process we'll introduce different ways to store data for the web service.
+During the process we'll introduce different ways to store data for the web service and learn about how to discover and fix issues.

 ## Learning Objectives

 This is going to be an introduction to running apps on Cloud Run.
 We'll dive into various aspects of app development using cloud native tooling on GCP.

-1. Deploying apps on Cloud Run
+1. Deploying and configuring apps on Cloud Run
 1. Logging and monitoring for troubleshooting
 1. Working with different data stores, Firestore, Memorystore and Cloud SQL
 1. Keeping secrets safe in Secret Manager